Tensor Computation of Euler Characteristic Functions and Transforms: Background

 \section{Background}

 In this section, we provide necessary foundations in computational topology and tensor computation to develop the main results.
-For simplicity, we restrict our attention to simplicial complexes in this paper; however, our results and code work for cubical complexes with no modifications necessary.
+For simplicity, we restrict our attention to (abstract) simplicial complexes; however, our results and code also work for cubical complexes.